What is the role of the hydrolipidic film?

 The hydrolipidic film can be compromised by various factors, leading to skin problems:

-• Improper care : Using inappropriate care products, such as harsh cleansers or exfoliators too frequently, can disrupt the hydrolipidic film, leading to dry, irritated skin that is more prone to infections.
+• Inappropriate skin care: Using inappropriate skincare products, such as harsh cleansers or too-frequent exfoliants, can disrupt the hydrolipidic film, resulting in dry, irritated skin that's more prone to infection.

-• Age : As we age, sebum production decreases, making skin drier and less able to retain moisture.
+• Age: With age, sebum production declines, making skin drier and less able to retain moisture.

-• Deficient diet : A diet poor in essential nutrients, such as omega-3 fatty acids, can affect the quality and quantity of sebum produced, thereby compromising the hydrolipidic film.
+• Deficient diet: A diet low in essential nutrients, such as omega-3 fatty acids, can affect the quality and quantity of sebum produced, compromising the hydrolipidic film.

 How to maintain a healthy hydrolipidic film

-For the hydrolipidic film to do its job properly, it is important to follow an appropriate beauty routine :
+To ensure that the hydrolipidic film does its job properly, it is important to follow an appropriate beauty routine:

-• Use gentle cleansers : Choose cleansers that respect the skin's natural pH and do not dry it out.
-Cleansers with probiotics are ideal.
+• Use gentle cleansers: Choose cleansers that respect the skin's natural pH and don't dry it out.
+Probiotic-based cleansers are ideal.

-• Moisturize regularly : Apply moisturizers that contain nourishing ingredients, such as essential fatty acids and ceramides, to strengthen the skin barrier.
+• Moisturize regularly: Apply moisturizers containing nourishing ingredients, such as essential fatty acids and ceramides, to strengthen the skin barrier.

-• Protect the skin : Use sunscreen products to prevent UV damage, which can degrade the hydrolipidic film.
+• Protect the skin: Use sun protection products to prevent damage caused by UV rays, which can break down the hydrolipidic film.

-The interest of biomimetic and adaptive cosmetics for maintaining a healthy hydrolipidic film
+The benefits of biomimetic and adaptive cosmetics for maintaining a healthy hydrolipidic film

-Biomimetic cosmetics aim to mimic the skin’s natural biological structures and functions.
-By using ingredients and formulations that closely resemble compounds naturally present in the skin, our skincare products can better integrate and support skin mechanisms.
+Biomimetic cosmetics aim to mimic the natural biological structures and functions of the skin.
+By using ingredients and formulations that closely resemble the compounds naturally present in the skin, our skincare products can better integrate and support skin mechanisms.

-Benefits for the hydrolipidic film of VIBRE care products
+Benefits for the hydrolipidic film of VIBRE skincare products

-Biomimetic formulations contain lipids similar to those in the skin, such as ceramides, fatty acids and cholesterols.
+Biomimetic formulations contain skin-like lipids such as ceramides, fatty acids and cholesterols.
 These lipids help restore and strengthen the hydrolipidic barrier, filling the spaces between the cells of the stratum corneum.

 Biomimetic products use natural humectants such as hyaluronic acid and amino acids, which attract and retain water in the skin.
 This helps maintain hydration and prevent dehydration of the stratum corneum.

-Since these products mimic the skin's natural components, they are often better tolerated, reducing the risk of irritation and allergic reactions.
-This compatibility helps maintain the integrity of the hydrolipidic film without disrupting it.
+Because these products mimic the skin's natural components, they are often better tolerated, reducing the risk of irritation and allergic reactions.
+This compatibility helps maintain the integrity of the hydrolipidic film without disturbing it.